if w is of form 3n+1, then 7 is a divisor.

 Many thanks for your excellent contribution, Hans!

-Carlos Rivera writes, June 26, 2001, the following interesting observations.
+Carlos Rivera writes the following interesting observations.

 1) Any smooth undulating palindrome number composed of two distinct digits